iml130/pfdl/README.md

 For more infos visit the official :books: [Documentation](https://iml130.github.io/pfdl/).

+## Quick Installation
+The fastest way to get the PFDL Scheduler running is by installing the [PyPi package](https://pypi.org/project/pfdl-scheduler/) via pip:
+> pip install pfdl-scheduler

 ## Requirements
 - Pip packages from requirements.txt (`pip install -r requirements.txt`)
 - [GraphViz](https://graphviz.org/) (if you want to use the scheduler/run the scheduler_demo.py)